onsi/ginkgo/docs/index.md

 These Progress Reports can also show you a preview of the running source code, but only if Ginkgo can find your source files.
 If need be you can tell Ginkgo where to look for source files by specifying `--source-root`.

 Finally - you can instruct Ginkgo to provide  Progress Reports automatically whenever a node takes too long to complete.
 You do this by passing the `--poll-progress-after=INTERVAL` flag to specify how long Ginkgo should wait before emitting a progress report.
-Once this interval is passed Ginkgo can periodically emit Progress Reports - the interval between these reports is controlled via the `--poll-progress-interval=INTERVAL` flag.
+Once this interval is passed, Ginkgo can periodically emit Progress Reports - the interval between these reports is controlled via the `--poll-progress-interval=INTERVAL` flag.
 By default `--poll-progress-after` is set to `0` and so Ginkgo does not emit Progress Reports.

 You can override the global setting of `poll-progress-after` and `poll-progress-interval` on a per-node basis by using the `PollProgressAfter(INTERVAL)` and `PollProgressInterval(INTERVAL)` decorators.
 A value of `0` will explicitly turn off Progress Reports for a given node regardless of the global setting.

 All Progress Reports generated by Ginkgo - whether interactively via `SIGINFO/SIGUSR1` or automatically via the `PollProgressAfter` configuration - also appear in Ginkgo's [machine-readable reports](#generating-machine-readable-reports).

 In addition to these formal Progress Reports, Ginkgo tracks whenever a node begins and ends.
-These node `> Enter` and `< Exit` events are usually only logged in the spec's timeline when running with `-vv`, however you can turn them on for other verbosity modes using the `--show-node-events` flag.
+These node `> Enter` and `< Exit` events are usually only logged in the spec's timeline when running with `-vv`, however, you can turn them on for other verbosity modes using the `--show-node-events` flag.

 #### Attaching Additional Information to Progress Reports